-Lisa is a Senior Associate in the Commercial and Regulatory Disputes team at Osborne Clarke and specializes in banking and financial litigation, and competition/cartel damages claims, as well as more general commercial disputes.
+Lisa is an Associate Director in the Commercial and Regulatory Disputes team at Osborne Clarke and specializes in banking and financial litigation, and competition/cartel damages claims, as well as more general commercial disputes.

 Lisa has considerable experience in specialist financial litigation, in particular in the field of derivative financial products.
 She has acted on several high profile IRHP mis-selling and LIBOR manipulation claims (including one of The Lawyer’s Top 20 cases of 2013), as well as a successful Court of Appeal case acting for a Texan hedge fund where previous judgments in favour of a major UK bank were set aside on the grounds of fraud.